Watch: Huge slip on Kaimai Range caught on video

 An Aongatete woman was left with a shattered glasshouse and a broken kitchen window after a small “tornado” hit her property just before 11am on Sunday.

-Karyn Taylor’s 16-year-old daughter Gina looked out the window, noticing “leaves swirling above the trees”.
+Karyn Taylor’s 16-year-old daughter Gina looked out the window and noticed “leaves swirling above the trees”.

 “We saw a tornado and just ran into the bedroom and got down on the ground away from the window,” Taylor said.